jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 Long names are generally better than small names.

 Need to see the source for to know what a function does?
 Work on names!

-Complex operations can be made simple when intermediate variables are used.

 ``testBuild_PRedBCWithDifference_whenCSOSN900AndICMSLessThan100Percent``